BuckWoody/PresentationsAndBlogs/SQLtoPostgres/05_-_Administration_and_Security.md

 <h3>5.2 – pg_hba.conf: Host-Based Authentication</h3>

 The `pg_hba.conf` file controls who can connect to PostgreSQL, from where, and using what authentication method.
-There is no equivalent single file in SQL Server — this level of control is distributed across Windows Firewall, SQL Server Configuration Manager, and SQL Server's authentication settings.
+There is no equivalent single file in SQL Server,  this level of control is distributed across Windows Firewall, SQL Server Configuration Manager, and SQL Server's authentication settings.

 The format of each line is:
 ```